Forhad95000/Python-GPU_benchmark/README.md

 -------------
 - Download this repository.
 - Extract the zip file.
-- Run Command Promt and type "cd <path of extracted repository folder>" and press Enter.
+- Run Command Promt and type "cd 'path of extracted repository folder'" and press Enter.
 - Type "python setup.py install" and press Enter.
 The Module will be installed automatically.

 License